peterjobes/jekyll-now/_posts/2020-06-23-into-the-wild.md

 ---
 layout: post
 title: Into the wild
-image: thornley-woods-1.jpg
+image: hedgehope-1.jpg
 alt: Summiting Hedgehope against a backdrop of cloud
 categories: [Training]
 tags: [Training, Fell and trail running]
 ---

 >"The earth teaches us more about ourselves than all the books in the world, because it is resistant to us.
 Self-discovery comes when man measures himself against an obstacle."
->- Antoine de Saint-Exupéry
+>-Antoine de Saint-Exupéry

 One of the things I love most about fell and trail running is the fact that we're running against challenges bigger than ourselves.